devrsi0n/chirpy/CONTRIBUTING.md

 ### Set up the database and schema

-Make sure you're using a separate terminal (e.g. `iTerm2`) not a VSCode terminal, because there're some environment variable issues when using them together.
+Make sure you're using a separate terminal (e.g. `iTerm2`) not a VS Code terminal, because there're some environment variable issues when using them together.

 Install [Hasura CLI](https://hasura.io/docs/latest/graphql/core/hasura-cli/install-hasura-cli.html) and run the following command: